 This training is required of all UWT staff employees and should be repeated at least once every five years.

-There are no sessions currently scheduled for UW Tacoma.
+A session will be scheduled at UW Tacoma for early May - more details to come.
 In the meantime, Online Ethics Training is available through UW Internal Audit, or you may register for the training course "Ethics Law and the U" through UW Professional and Organizational Development on the Seattle Campus.

 Washington State Department of Labor and Industries requires ALL state employees to receive asbestos awareness training.
 This training can be quickly and conveniently completed online.
 The First-Time Training takes about 15-20 minutes.
 For those renewing their training, the new Refresher Training takes about 5-10 minutes.